rails/rails/guides/source/rails_application_templates.md

 ### add_source(source, options = {})

-Adds the given source to the generated application's +Gemfile+.
+Adds the given source to the generated application's `Gemfile`.

 For example, if you need to source a gem from "http://code.whytheluckystiff.net":